Rotimatic: Concept and design

 Rotimatic uses machine learning so each machine takes some time to make good bread; they are also connected to the internet for software upgrades.
 It takes about a minute to make one roti after the machine has been fully heated up which takes more than five minutes.
-Weighing around 18 kilograms and measuring 16 by 16 inches, it has 15 sensors, 10 motors, and 300 parts.
+It uses around 1800 watts of power, weighs around 18 kilograms, measures 16 by 16 inches, has 15 sensors, 10 motors, and 300 parts.

 The worldwide retail price of Rotimatic as of April 2018 is US$999; a high end bread machine cost around $170 at that time.
 Rotimatic is manufactured in Malaysia.

+The Rotimatic has undergone three design revisions: